About ASCIA anaphylaxis e-training

 Development and regular updating of ASCIA anaphylaxis e-training requires extensive review and consultation with ASCIA members as well as representatives from schools, cec services, education departments, health departments and patient support organisations throughout Australasia.

-ASCIA anaphylaxis e-training courses for schools and cec courses for 2021-2 are Version 8.0 with the following updates.
+anaphylaxis e-training VIC 2021-2 is based on ASCIA anaphylaxis e-training courses for schools and cec courses for 2021-2 (Version 8.0) with the following updates.

 - Updated and new ASCIA Action and First Aid Plans.